jpaffrath/libclist/README.md

 </p>

 # Introduction #
-libclist is a shared library for the c programming language with list and dictionary implementations.
+libclist is a shared/static library for the c programming language with list and dictionary implementations.

 ## Compile ##
 Invoke *make* in the project root.
-This will build libclist as a shared library (libclist.so).
+This will build libclist as a shared (libclist.so) and as a static (libclist.a) library.

 ## Install ##
 Invoke *sudo make install* in the project root.
 This will install the required header files along with the library to /usr/local/.